BeXeB/SC2Bot/HowToSetup.md

   - The name of the bot in the match must be the same as the folder name of the bot
 - Navigate to the root of the local-play-bootstrap folder and enter the following command:
   - `docker-compose up`
-    - The container should now build, and all matches entered in the `matches` file will start
+    - The container should now build, and start all matches entered in the `matches` file